 What is Your Prostate?

-The prostate is a walnut-sized gland in the male reproductive system that is located beneath the bladder and surrounds the upper part of the urethra, the tube that carries urine from the bladder.
-Regulated by testosterone, the prostate serves many key functions:
+The prostate is a walnut-shaped gland in the male reproductive system that is located beneath the bladder and in front of the rectum.
+It surrounds the upper part of the urethra, which is the tube that carries urine from the bladder.

-- Produces seminal fluid that carries and nourishes the sperm
+- Produces seminal fluid to carry and nourish sperm

-- Contains nerves to help achieve an erection
+- Contains nerves needed to achieve an erection

 - Provides the push sperm need to swim their way out of the penis

 The prostate is divided into lobes and zones.
 There are four lobes: anterior, median, lateral, and posterior, and three zones: peripheral, central, and transitional.
 These terms refer to specific areas of the prostate to help the physician know where the cancer is located in the prostate.

 Prostate Specific Antigen (PSA) is a substance produced by the prostate gland.
 It keeps semen in liquid form so sperm can swim.
 It is present in the bloodstream and the level is a valuable piece of information in understanding a man’s prostate cancer risk, along with the digital rectal exam and other tests.
 To learn more about PSA testing, visit our Testing section in Detection and Diagnosis.